FrancyJGLisboa/lisboa_website/content/home/about.md

 My scientific research interests include  soil biology and biochemistry in the context of plant-soil interactions and operationalization of it into proposals of climate-smart agriculture strategies in the context of global changes.

-A blogger who through opinion articles addresses the Brazilian scene with a focus on politics and human rights.
+A blogger who, through opinion articles, addresses the Brazilian scene with a focus on politics and human rights.